Table of Contents

-Select the Scissor Tool and move the scissor towards the object and click on the anchor point of the path which you want to cut.
+Select the Scissor Tool move the scissor towards the object and click on the anchor point of the path that you want to cut.

 Now learn the use of knives.
 Select the object which you want to cut into different parts.

 Right-click on Erase Tool and select a knife.

 Move the knife on the object and with left click-drag the knife over the object in the direction in which you want to cut the object.

 Then click on the selection tool, the whole object will get selected, deselect the object.

 Again click on the selection tool and move the pointer on the object this time only the part of the object will get selected.